davidlcassidy/family-media-processor/README.md

 - **EXCLUDED_DIRECTORIES** (Optional) :
 Comma-separated list of directory names that will be excluded (hidden) from the folder selection in the directory selector.

-- **FILES_TO_DELETE** (Optional) :
-Comma-separated list of file names.
-The corresponding files will be deleted during the photo processing.

 - **ALLOW_MOVE_FILES** (Optional):
 When allowed, users can choose whether to move processed files to a specified directory or keep them in their original location.